Tokyo Marathon 2027: The Complete Guide for International Runners

 This is the most important route for international runners.
 ONE TOKYO GLOBAL is the Tokyo Marathon Foundation’s overseas membership program.
 Signing up creates a separate member entry window that opens before the general lottery (July 31 – August 13, 2026) and runs through a different pool.

-Bottom line: Register as ONE TOKYO GLOBAL the moment you decide Tokyo is a goal, even if you do not get in immediately.
+Bottom line: Register as ONE TOKYO GLOBAL the moment you decide Tokyo is a goal — even if you do not get in immediately.

 Path 3: Charity Entry — Guaranteed Bib (Donation Required)

-Charity entry gives you a guaranteed race slot in exchange for a confirmed donation to one of the Tokyo Marathon Foundation’s 37 certified charity organizations.
+Charity entry gives you a guaranteed race slot in exchange for a confirmed donation to one of the Tokyo Marathon Foundation’s 37 certified charity organisations.
 The minimum donation is ¥100,000 (approximately ₹57,000 / USD 670) in addition to the standard race entry fee.

 The charity window for Tokyo Marathon 2027 typically opens around June 2026.
-Spots fill faster than the lottery closes — if you are going this route, contact partner organizations in May–June 2026, not August.
+Spots fill faster than the lottery closes — if you are going this route, contact partner organisations in May–June 2026, not August.

 Bottom line: The most reliable path to a guaranteed bib.
 If you are serious about running Tokyo 2027 and willing to budget for it, do not wait for lottery results.
 Charity entry first.